Modern History Playlist

 | Mass Participation | For the first time, peasants, workers, women, students joined in large numbers |

-| Hindu-Muslim Unity | Strengthened during Khilafat, but temporary |
+| Hindu-Muslim Unity | Strengthened during Khilafat, but temporary and based on a fragile religious issue. |

-| Economic Impact | Boost to swadeshi industries, khadi, national institutions |
+| Economic Impact | Boost to Swadeshi industries, Khadi, and national educational institutions. |

-| Leadership | Established Gandhi as the undisputed leader of Indian nationalism |
+| Leadership | Established Gandhi as the undisputed leader of Indian nationalism. |

-| Organizational Weakness | Lack of sustained planning; no parallel institutions created |
+| Organizational Weakness | Lack of sustained planning; failure to establish viable parallel institutions. |

-| Communal Tensions | Moplah Rebellion (1921) highlighted dangers of communal violence |
+| Communal Tensions | Moplah Rebellion (1921) highlighted dangers of communal violence and the limits of non-violence. |

-| Legacy | Laid foundation for future mass movements like Civil Disobedience |
+| Legacy | Laid foundation for future mass movements (Civil Disobedience and Quit India). |

 Fun Facts